Which Airlines Have The Best Inflight Entertainment? Here Are My Picks

 Emirates has seat back entertainment on every single plane in its fleet, featuring the ICE inflight entertainment system (which stands for Information, Communication, Entertainment).
 In my opinion, ICE is hands down the best inflight entertainment system in the sky, in terms of ease of use, quality of programming, and variety.

-While Emirates does an amazing job with seat back entertainment, Emirates’ Wi-Fi is less impressive.
+While Emirates does an amazing job with seat back entertainment, Emirates’ Wi-Fi is less impressive, at least based on the current state of things.
 The airline uses OnAir for a vast majority of its fleet, which has low speeds.
 On the plus side, it’s at least reasonably priced, and many passengers even receive free Wi-Fi.
 On top of that, all Skywards members receive free inflight messaging.

-With Emirates’ new A350s, the airline is also offering high-speed Wi-Fi for the first time, though that’s only a small percentage of the carrier’s fleet as of now.
+With Emirates’ new A350s, the airline is also offering high-speed Wi-Fi on an entire fleet type for the first time, though that’s only a small percentage of the carrier’s fleet as of now.
+The great news is that Emirates is also rollout out Starlink Wi-Fi, which will be a game changer for the carrier.

 Emirates’ ICE inflight entertainment system